AlexGrytsai/MyJarvis/README.md

 # MyJarvis

 > **Note:** This project is currently under active development.
-Only the basic project structure has been implemented at this stage.
+The core domain model for the `User` aggregate and the basic project structure are in place.

 ## About The Project